flower-trees/salt-function-flow/README.md

 }
 ```

-#### Exception Termination
+### Exception Termination

-Throw an exception in a node to terminate the flow, but this only works for synchronous nodes:
+You can terminate the process by throwing an exception within a node, which only applies to synchronously executed nodes.
 ```java
 @NodeIdentity
 public class BitOrNode extends FlowNode<Integer, Integer> {